 Gage Park Northeast is an urban neighborhood (based on population density) located in Chicago, Illinois.

 Gage Park Northeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Gage Park Northeast neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the Gage Park Northeast neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.